-Shannon Reserve is in Crown Street, Surry Hills, between Foveaux and Collins Streets.
+Shannon Reserve is on Crown Street, Surry Hills, between Foveaux and Collins streets.

 Foveaux left for England in 1810 and the land was later bought by Edward Riley whose holdings eventually covered large parts of modern Woolloomooloo, Darlinghurst and Surry Hills.
 Riley was a free settler who had formerly been engaged in trade in Calcutta and came to Sydney in 1816, where he became a magistrate and director of the Bank of New South Wales.

 Riley committed suicide in Woolloomooloo House in 1825, and thereafter a long series of court cases resulted over his substantial estate.

 In 1844 the Riley Estate Partition Commission drew up the modern grid street pattern of Darlinghurst and Surry Hills to achieve an equitable subdivision and distribution of his property.
 This land is on Block D18 of the estate which was allocated to Thomas Burdekin, a prosperous ironmonger and general merchant.
 He died in 1844 and this block passed to his 5-year-old son Sydney.